-You will gain a wide range of skills in experimental design, critical thinking, advanced statistical analyses, scientific writing, presentational skills, experimental evolution and molecular biology techniques.
+You will gain a wide range of skills in experimental design, statistical analyses, coding, scientific writing, presentational skills, experimental evolution and molecular biology techniques.
 You will receive multi-disciplinary training in evolutionary ecology/biology and in bio-gerontology, thereby increasing opportunities for employability after the PhD.
 You will participate in career-enhancing external training courses and in-house research discussion groups and journal clubs.

-We are looking for an enthusiastic and highly motivated candidate with deep interest in one of the following fields of research: evolution, ecology, genetics, biology of ageing.
+We are looking for an enthusiastic and highly motivated student with deep interest in one of the following fields of research: evolution, ecology, genetics.